Streatham operation ‘could not have been more effective’, inquest hears

 “We were responding to his actions, and his actions were attempting to kill people.”

-Last week, the senior office investigating Amman at the time denied suggestions from his family’s lawyer that the undercover operation was a “massive failure”.
+It comes after the senior officer investigating Amman at the time denied suggestions from his family’s lawyer that the undercover operation was a “massive failure”.

-The officer, known as HA6, said: “The professionalism and the bravery of those officers and what they prevented … it could have been far, far worse.”
+It further emerged on Monday that the TFC, known only as DS51, was not told about the Poundland purchases, nor was she informed Amman left his hostel, or that he had been displaying anti-surveillance behaviour.

+Jonathan Hough QC, counsel to the inquest, said logs from the day showed an officer tried to contact DS51 a couple of minutes after Amman emerged from his hostel, but they could not get through to her so left a voicemail.

 The inquest previously heard how Amman was deemed to be “one of the most dangerous individuals” that police and MI5 teams had investigated, and that police feared an attack would be “when, not if” during discussions a fortnight ahead of his release.